Azordev/art-marketplace/README.md

 ## Art Marketplace Docs

-A place where you can find a download Art images
+A place where you can find a download Art images.
+We have adapted and implemented the Cleveland public API to get the examples of art images for this project.

 ### Features